LedgerHQ/app-bitcoin-new/doc/bitcoin.md

 The `YIELD` command must be processed in order to receive the signatures.

 ## Client commands

+This section documents the commands that the Hardware Wallet can request to the client when returning with a `SW_INTERRUPTED_EXECUTION` status word.

 | CMD | COMMAND NAME          | DESCRIPTION |
 |-----|-----------------------|-------------|